devjgm/papers/cpp_civil_time.md

 ### Adding a month to Jan 31

 See the Design Decisions section above for an explanation of why this is an ambiguous question.
-As described above, this Civil Time Library makes it impossible to directly ask this ambiguous question because of alignment requirements.
+As described above, this Civil-Time Library makes it impossible to directly ask this ambiguous question because of alignment requirements.
 However, if a programmer really wants to ask this question, they need to be more explicit about what the answer will be.
 For example: